sebcuellar6/u3_react_Korilla_receipts/README.md

 Follow the walkthrough and finish all parts.
 If you have extra time, finish the bonus as well.

+Make sure there is a .gitignore file in your root directory with /node_modules within, so that you aren't pushing all 15k files up when you do your git commands

 ## Part 1: Sample Receipts

 You'll be rendering some sample receipts: